memfuse/memfuse-python/examples/README.md

 - Enhanced user experience with immediate feedback
 - Gradio ChatInterface optimized for streaming

+> Note: The Gradio-based examples require the optional UI dependencies.
+Install with:
+> `pip install "memfuse[ui]"`.
+If not installed, the scripts raise a clear error: `Install memfuse[ui] to use the demo UI.`

 ### 06_anthropic_example.py

 An example demonstrating **synchronous Anthropic integration**, including: